strategineer/personal-website/content/books/9781472976185/index.md

 <!--more-->

 It's been interesting reading through this text and trying to see if I can apply the titular "seven basic plots" framework onto the Playstation 2 games I've been playing recently.
-To my suprise, they fit really well.
+To my surprise, they fit really well.

 Metal Gear Solid 3: Snake Eater
 : Overcoming the Monster, The Quest (Rescue Sokolov, scale the mountain, infiltrate the base, etc. and "travel" to the underworld in the Sorrow fight), Voyage and Return and Rebirth?